dnarayanan/powderday/docs/parameters_description.rst

    Though note options 3 and 4 are currently not supported.

+:imf1:

+    Logarithmic slope of the IMF over the range 0.08 < M < 0.5.
+Only used if imf_type = 2.
+(Default: 1.3)

+:imf2:

+    Logarithmic slope of the IMF over the range 0.5 < M < 1.0.
+Only used if imf_type = 2.
+(Default: 2.3)

+:imf3:

+    Logarithmic slope of the IMF over the range 1.0 < M < 120.
+Only used if imf_type = 2.
+(Default: 2.3)

 :pagb:

     Weight given to post AGB stars.
 1 is the default.

+:add_agb_dust_model:

+    Add circumstellar AGB dust model (100%); Villaume, Conroy & Jonson 2015

+:use_cmdf:

+    If True, star particles that fit the criteria for nebular emission (see next section) are broken down using a cluster mass distribution function (cmdf) even if nebular emission is turned off (add_nebular_emission = False).
+    This allows for one to one comparison of models with and without nebular emission.
+The cmdf is set by the following parameters defined under nebular emission info (next section): cmdf_min_mass, cmdf_max_mass, cmdf_bins and cmdf_beta.

 Nebular Emission Info
 ------------

 :add_neb_emission:

     Boolean.
-If set to True, nebular line emission from Cloudy lookup tables (dev. by Nell Byler) will be added.
+If set to True, nebular line emission will be added. (under active development)

-:add_agb_dust_model:

 :use_cloudy_tables:

-    If True, CLOUDY look up tables will be used to calculate nebular emission.
+    If True, CLOUDY look up tables (dev. by Nell Byler) will be used to calculate nebular emission.
-    Otherwise CLOUDY models are generated individually
-    for each young star particle (under active development)
+    Otherwise CLOUDY models are generated individually for each young star particle.

+:add_pagb_stars:

+    If set, the Post-AGB stars are included when calculating nebular emission (Default: False)

+:PAGB_min_age:

+    Sets the minimum age limit for calculating nebular emission from post-AGB stars, in units of Gyr.
+    Only relevant if add_neb_emission is set to True, use_cloudy_tables is set to False and add_pagb_stars is set to True (Default = 0.1)

+:PAGB_max_age:

+    Sets the maximum age limit for calculating nebular emission from post-AGB stars, in units of Gyr.
+    Only relevant if add_neb_emission is set to True, use_cloudy_tables is set to False and add_pagb_stars is set to True (Default = 10)

+:PAGB_N_enhancement:

+    Enhances the Nitrogen abundance Post-AGB stars by increasing the log(N/O) by this value.
+    Only relevant if add_neb_emission is set to True, use_cloudy_tables is set to False and add_pagb_stars is set to True (Default = 0.4)

+:PAGB_C_enhancement:

+    Enhances the Carbon abundance Post-AGB stars by increasing the log(C/O) by this value.
+    Only relevant if add_neb_emission is set to True, use_cloudy_tables is seet to False and add_pagb_stars is set to True (Default = 0.4)

 :FORCE_gas_logu: